Example configuration.yaml entry lightwave: host: 192.168.1.2 lights: R1D3: name: Wall lights R1D4: name: Ceiling lights switches: R1D2: name: Tree socket R2D1: name: Radio socket R2D2: name: Light socket R2D3: name: Phone socket R2D4: name: Torch socket

 switches are optional but one of these must be present.

 The first use of a light or switch will try to register with your Lightwave WiFi Link hub.
 If the hub has not been registered a message on your hub will be displayed asking you to pair the device.
 You have 12 seconds to push the button on your hub to accept this.
 Once done, you should be able to control your lights and switches via Home Assistant.
 This only needs to be done if the hub has not been registered.

-The Lightwave Home Assistant component currently supports the following Lightwave devices:
+The Lightwave Home Assistant integration currently supports the following Lightwave devices: